Tacoma Rainiers Game Notes - vs. Sacramento

 - Tacoma Rainiers Game Notes - vs. Sacramento - Tacoma Rainiers

-- Sacramento River Cats Unveil Gold Diggers Alternate Identity - Sacramento River Cats
+- Rainiers Give up Season-High 17 Runs in Loss to Sacramento - Tacoma Rainiers

-- Eighth Inning Fireworks Fuel Aces Comeback over Bees - Salt Lake Bees
+- Bees Swarm Back with Sixth Inning Rally, Top Aces 6-3 - Salt Lake Bees

-- River Cats Edge Rainiers 3-1 in Pitchers' Duel - Tacoma Rainiers

-- Aces Launch Three Home Runs in Late Comeback Victory vs. Salt Lake - Reno Aces
+- Lawlar Goes Yard in 6-3 Loss vs. Salt Lake - Reno Aces

-- Hamilton's Late Homer Lifts Space Cowboys to 3-2 Victory - Sugar Land Space Cowboys
+- Early Deficit Too Much to Overcome for Sugar Land on Thursday - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.